 The juvenile zig zag wrasse does not seem to be as territorial as the Labroides species and seems to do its dance whenever it sees a potential “client” that it wants to clean and on occasion dances for a diver whereas the Labroides species are generally tied to a specific spot.
 To date we have not observed any terminal males doing any cleaning and possibly this is only performed by the females.
 We do have some fairly poor quality video of a fish exhibiting this dance should anyone wish to see it.
 It is however interesting that it uses the same behavior as Labroides to attract “clients”.

 As an experiment we placed some bait near Halichoeres scapularis and it vigorously ate it, whereas the same bait placed near Labroides dimidiatus elicited no response.
 Certainly the fish is a sporadic cleaner.

 The zig zag wrasse is not commonly kept in aquariums.
-They would make an ideal fish for beginners as they are tough fish.
+They would make an ideal fish for beginners as they are tough fish but would very likely be territorial.
 Sometimes on a big spring tide they can be seen stranded in rock pools with the water temperature over 35 C. They are voracious eaters of any meat bait put out and would be very easy to feed.
 They are a fairly attractive looking fish as well.